Top 8 des aliments sources de vitamine D - DIJO Paris

 #1 - Cod liver oil

-The food richest in vitamin D, with a content of 250 µg/100 g, or 25 µg per portion (= 1 tablespoon = 10g), it is taken as a supplement in the form of a capsule, gel cap or oil directly.
+The richest food in vitamin D, with a content of 250 µg/100 g, or 25 µg per portion (= 1 tablespoon = 10 g), it is taken as a supplement in the form of a capsule, gel cap or oil directly.
 However, having a pronounced taste and smell, encapsulated forms are more appreciated.

 This oil is also very rich in vitamin A, vitamin E and omega-3 , lipids essential for the body, particularly for the nervous and cardiovascular systems.